 There is a fantastic böreck recipe packed with white tangy Turkish cheese, and if you can’t get your hands on the variety used here, feel free to use feta cheese.

-Perfectly delectable and healthy, everybody will enjoy Şambaba – Şambalia dessert as one of the most famous street desserts in Turkey.
+Perfectly delectable and healthy, everybody will enjoy şambaba – şambalia dessert as one of Turkey’s most famous street desserts.

-This semolina cake is topped with peanuts, flour, milk/yogurt, egg, and molasses; between two pieces of cake is kaymak.
+This semolina cake is topped with peanuts, milk/yogurt, and molasses; kaymak is between two pieces of cake.